 Amos 7

-After six chapters of spoken oracles, the book of Amos opens a new door: the prophet begins to see.
-Four visions in a row are introduced with the same solemn formula, Thus hath the Lord GOD shewed unto me, and the first two come as a matched pair.
-Amos watches a swarm of young locusts form just as the late crop is coming up, and then a fire summoned to contend that devours the great deep.
-Each is a picture of total ruin - the food of a nation eaten down to nothing.
-And each time, the prophet does not stand by as a spectator.
-He cries out on Israel's behalf: O Lord GOD, forgive, I beseech thee: by whom shall Jacob arise? for he is small (v.
+After six chapters of spoken oracles, Amos begins to see.
+A swarm of locusts forms just as the late crop comes up; then a fire devours the great deep.
+Each is total ruin, a nation's food eaten to nothing.
+And each time the prophet will not watch as a spectator.
+He throws himself into the breach: O Lord GOD, forgive, I beseech thee: by whom shall Jacob arise? for he is small (v.
 2).
-Twice he pleads; twice it is written, The LORD repented for this.3
+Twice he pleads.
+Twice it is written, The LORD repented for this.

 Tap any highlighted phrase to jump to the commentary that unpacks it.

-The visions begin with a sight pulled straight from a farmer's worst fear: behold, he formed grasshoppers in the beginning of the shooting up of the latter growth; and, lo, it was the latter growth after the king's mowings (v.
-1).
 The timing is the cruelty of it.
-The first cutting of the season - the king's mowings - has already been taken as a kind of royal tax; what is coming up now, the latter growth, is the crop the ordinary people are counting on to live.
-And it is exactly this second, vital growth that the swarm forms to devour.
+The first cutting of the season - the king's mowings - has already been carried off as a kind of royal tax.
+What pushes up now, the latter growth, is the crop the ordinary people are counting on to live, and it is exactly this second, vital growth that the swarm forms to devour.
 By the time the vision ends, they had made an end of eating the grass of the land (v.
 2).
-Nothing is left.
-Amos is being shown the land stripped bare, the food of a whole nation eaten down to the ground.
-It is the kind of ruin no one survives by their own effort - a judgment that, once it lands in full, leaves no second harvest to fall back on.
-The prophet sees it coming, and he does not look away.3

 Amos 7:7-9A Plumbline in the Midst